A PLACE TO BEGIN, OR BEGIN AGAIN

 This chapter offers a way to begin reading Tarot that is simple, grounded, and immediately usable.
 You do not need prior knowledge, special gifts, or belief in anything supernatural.

-What you do need is a willingness to slow down, to listen, and to take responsibility for how you engage what arises.
+What you do need is a willingness to slow down, to listen, and to take responsibility for how you use what you discover.

 That is enough to begin.